alukosdev/ccsp/laws/fadp.md

 ---
 categories: [Laws, Privacy Laws, Swiss Laws]
-icon: alert
 tags: [privacy, switzerland]
 ---

-!!!warning
-This page is currently under revision.
-!!!

-# FADP
+# Federal Act on Data Protection (FADP)

 ## Acronyms, Abbreviations, and Initialisms

 Short Form | Full Form
 :--- | :---
-DPA | Data Protection Act
 FADP | Federal Act on Data Protection

 ## Overview

-The Federal Act on Data Protection is also known as the Data Protection Act.
+The Federal Act on Data Protection (FADP) is a Swiss law that aims to protect the privacy and the fundamental rights of persons when their data is processed.

-In accordance with Swiss data protection law, the basic principles of which are in line with EU law, three issues are important:

-- The conditions under which the transfer of personal data processing to third parties is permissible
-- The conditions under which personal data may be sent abroad
-- Data security

 ## Principles

-### Data Processing by Third Parties

-In systems of law with extended data protection, as is the case for EU and Switzerland, it is permissible to enlist the support of third parties for data processing.

-### Transferring Personal Data Abroad

-Exporting data abroad is permissible if legislation that ensures adequate data protection in accordance with Swiss standards exists in the country in which the recipient of the data is located.

-### Data Security

-CIA of data must be ensured by means of appropriate organizational and technical measures.
+1. Personal data may only be processed lawfully.
+2. Its processing must be carried out in good faith and must be proportionate.
+3. Personal data may only be processed for the purpose indicated at the time of collection, that is evident from the circumstances, or that is provided for by law.
+4. The collection of personal data and in particular the purpose of its processing must be evident to the data subject.
+5. If the consent of the data subject is required for the processing of personal data, such consent is valid only if given voluntarily on the provision of adequate information.
+Additionally, consent must be given expressly in the case of processing of sensitive personal data or personality profiles.

+## Sources

+- Fedlex.
+(1992, June 18). *Federal Act on Data Protection*. https://www.fedlex.admin.ch/eli/cc/1993/1945_1945_1945/en